 My flight was Osaka-Honolulu-Phoenix.
 As I had some 120 tablets of wood and few kits of “pocket onsen”, I decided to declare my samples even if they do not have commercial value.
-I could not imagine they would open all my sutcases and did not remember I had also my blatant wrap of natural hemp (also known as cannabis…!)
+I could not imagine they would open all my sutcases and did not come to my mind that I had also my very visible wrap of natural hemp (also known as cannabis…!)

 Fortunately the custom police did not notice it and I could reach Phoenix with my “spicy” suitcase.